Carl Bunch: Later life and death

 In 1959, Bunch enlisted in the United States Army.
 Bunch credited his time in the Army with helping him move on from the ill-fated tour.
 After his discharge from the Army, he spent some time playing for the Bob Osburn band, before moving to Nashville to play for Hank Williams Jr. and Roy Orbison.

 In the 1970s, Bunch departed from the music industry and took on various jobs, including a stint as a security guard for televangelist Jim Bakker.
 In the mid-1980s, Bunch enrolled to Friends International Christian University and graduated with various theological degrees.
 After graduating, Bunch became an ordained Southern Baptist minister acting as a mental health therapist in California.
 In the 1990s, Bunch occasionally played country and gospel music in Los Angeles, no longer performing rock and roll as Bunch felt it was "too raunchy".

-Bunch attended Buddy Holly related events during the late 1990s to early 2000s, signing autographs as "The Frostbitten Cricket".
+Bunch attended Buddy Holly related events during the late 1990s to early 2000s, signing autographs as "The Frostbitten Cricket" (using the term despite never having been a member of The Crickets).
 Bunch died on March 26, 2011 at the Antelope Valley Hospital in Lancaster, California, from complications stemming from diabetes at age 71.
 Bunch had been in ill health for decades, with a 1993 article from the Los Angeles Times describing him as "half-blind".
 At the time of his death, Bunch was survived by his wife Dorothy and their three children.